mandiant/flare-fakenet-ng/README.md

     Listeners:  HTTPListener, RawListener, FTPListener, DNSListener, POPListener, SMTPListener, TFTPListener, IRCListener, BITSListener
     Hidden:     False

-Note, the new `Listeners` parameter which defines a list of potential protocol handler to try for all incoming connections.
+Note, the new `Listeners` parameter which defines a list of potential protocol handlers to try for all incoming connections.

 It is also recommended to define a proxy listener as your default handler by updating